If you can’t see the video below, demonstrating how to teach a child to speak English, it’s also on YouTube here.

 Avoid competition or comparison between siblings like the plague.

-Practice makes perfect, especially if done on a regular basis!
+Practice makes perfect, especially if done regularly

 Children need constant revision.